Survivors Recount Horrific RSF Attack On Famine-hit Sudan Camp - UrduPoint

 "What is happening now in Darfur is not just a conflict, but a documented genocide that requires immediate international action," they said.

-Amnesty International said Friday the "unconscionable" attack on Zamzam "underscores the urgent need for real international pressure", and called for a countrywide arms embargo.
+Amnesty International said last week that the "unconscionable" attack on Zamzam "underscores the urgent need for real international pressure", and called for a countrywide arms embargo.

 In Tawila, an armed group named the Sudan Liberation Army has vowed to protect the hundreds of families seeking safety.

-But with no food or money, Sarah and other displaced people sleep on the dirt in the open steppe.
+But with no food or money, Sarah and other displaced people sleep in the open.

 "We ran away with just the clothes on our backs.
 We have nothing, not even a blanket to cover ourselves with when we sleep," she told AFP.